-Home / Health spas / Spa treatments / Health / Magnet therapy
+Home / Health spas / Spa treatments / Health / Magnetic therapy

-The principle of magnet therapy, is the use of magnets for healing purposes.
-There are many different types and strengths of magnets that can be used.
-These can be strapped to the body for a period of time.
-Or you can wear them in your shoes or under your bedding.
+The principle of magnetic therapy is simple.
+Magnet therapy is the use of magnets for healing purposes.
+There are many different types and strengths that can be used mind.

 The idea being that magnetic fields have an impact on the body which can be harnessed for healing.
 The ancient Egyptians used magnets, as did the Greek physician, Hippocrates, to treat a wide variety of disorders.
 Initial treatment may cause nausea or tiredness as toxins are moved closer to the surface of the body.